To force air and oxygen into livewells to keep fish or bait alive. Also, to force air under the running surface of a hull.

 Above deck in the rigging.

-Small, lightweight, durable trailerboat constructed of aluminum that is either welded or riveted; generally used for freshwater fishing.
+Small, lightweight, durable trailerboat constructed of aluminium that is either welded or riveted; generally used for freshwater fishing.

 Center section of a boat.